energy-modelling-toolkit/entsoe-tp-survival-kit/README.md

 |2020-01-01 |AT      |CTY          |Fossil Oil       |                   0.00|2020-01-01 02:17:41 |PT15M          |                 0|1577836800-AT-Fossil Oil       |
 |2020-01-01 |AT      |CTY          |Geothermal       |                   0.07|2020-01-01 02:17:39 |PT15M          |                 0|1577836800-AT-Geothermal       |

 Each row/item represents a power generation event in the country area defined by `MapCode` happening at the timestamp `DateTime` and added to the Transparency Platform at `UpdateTime`.
+The dataset I have shared not only contains the data reported by the TP, but also all the thousands of changes that happens every day.

 ## How the data is updated